wafaj3fr/shell_prototype/README.md

 ## Content of this repository

 - The header file that contains function prototypes.
-- A function that displays the prompt.
-- A function that reads user input.
+- A function that handles execution of commands along with their arguments.
-- A function that executes commands.
+- A function that handles the PATH.
 - A main source code file that is an entry point.

 ## main source file